jaysonnissen/2026_CCD_IJRUME/README.md

 * Roberge, K., Nissen, J. M., Le, V., & Van Dusen, B. (2026).
 Moving Beyond Total Scores with Skill-Proficiency Profiles on Concept Inventories.
-  *Proceedings of the Conference on Research in Undergraduate Mathematics Education.* (The file in this repo is a presubmission draft -- its own reference list cites itself with placeholder page numbers, so final volume/page/DOI details aren't available yet.
+  *Proceedings of the Conference on Research in Undergraduate Mathematics Education.* (The article is a presubmission draft -- its own reference list cites itself with placeholder page numbers, so final volume/page/DOI details aren't available yet.
 Per the Roberge agendas, it was accepted in Oct 2025 and presented Feb 26-28, 2026, despite the